xueshanf/docker-s3ql/README.md

 4. Run the image

         docker pull xueshanf/s3ql
-        docker run --rm --privileged=true -it xueshanf/s3ql
+        docker run --rm --cap-add mknod --cap-add sys_admin --device=/dev/fuse -it xueshanf/s3ql

    You are dropped to /bin/bash command inside of the container.

 See s3ql documentation about how to use s3ql.

 The s3ql mounted volumes (FUSE-based file system) in the container are not visiable from docker host through -v `<hostvol`>:`<containervol`> option, nor from other containsers through --volumes-from `<containername`>.

-It is not possible to run the container without --privileged=true mode.
-It may change in future.
-See some discussions [here](https://github.com/docker/docker/pull/4833).